 Before Mestizaje is an examination of race and caste in colonial Mexico, and opens new dimensions on the history of these issues in Latin America by examining what Vinson refers to as ‘extreme’ caste groups in Mexico.
 Through examining the lives and experiences of these groups and others, the work seeks a deeper understanding between the idea of Mestizaje and the colonial caste system, by arguing that if we are to understand the concept of Mestizaje, we must understand earlier forms of racial mixture, hybridity, and elasticity that served as its precursor in the Spanish colonial world.

-Listen to ‘Mestizaje and the Frontiers of Race and Caste in Colonial Mexico’, with Professor Ben Vinson III (Case Western Reserve University).
+‘Mestizaje and the Frontiers of Race and Caste in Colonial Mexico’, with Professor Ben Vinson (Case Western).

 Castas: collection of images relevant to Ben Vinson’s podcast